rule

 Text 5

-Earth, water, fire, air and ether are the five basic elements that, from Lord Brahmâ down to the nonmoving creatures, make up the bodies of all living beings equally relating to the Supreme Soul.
+Earth, water, fire, air and ether are the five basic elements that, from Lord Brahmā down to the nonmoving creatures, constitute the bodies of the living beings who are all connected in the Supreme Soul.

-Earth, water, fire, air and ether are the five basic elements that constitute the bodies of all conditioned souls, from Lord Brahmâ himself down to the nonmoving creatures.
-These elements all emanate from the one Personality of Godhead.
+Earth, water, fire, air and ether are the five basic elements that, from Lord Brahmā down to the nonmoving creatures, constitute the bodies of the living beings who are all connected in the Supreme Soul.
+(Vedabase)

 Text 6